-Many companies launch transformations that involve changes to company strategy, business model, culture, organization, and more in order to stay competitive.
-These transformations often serve as much-needed responses to the changing demands of a dynamic industry.
+In order to stay competitive, many companies launch transformations that involve changes to their strategy, business model, culture, and organization.
+These transformations often serve as responses to the changing demands of a dynamic industry.
 In other instances, transformations prepare companies to enter new market segments in search of growth.
-Whatever the motivation, transformations are essential undertakings that can yield growth, profitability, customer loyalty, improved manageability, and predictability for businesses— among other benefits.
+Whatever the motivation, transformations are essential undertakings that can yield growth, profitability, customer loyalty, and improved manageability.

-However, transformations fail to deliver lasting results when companies focus too much on the end goal and not enough on the capabilities needed to reach and maintain the end goal.
-Lasting transformations depend on capabilities, which must be initially evaluated using a capability assessment and then systematically integrated into the transformative process.
+However, transformations fail to deliver lasting results when companies focus too much on the end goal and not on their capabilities.
+Lasting transformations depend on capabilities, which must be evaluated using a capability assessment and then systematically integrated into the transformative process.
 According to a Boston Consulting Group study, behavioral capabilities such as strong leadership, engaged employees, and collaboration are closely tied with a company’s ability to create value.
-Building capabilities is an indispensable element of transformation, though it poses some serious challenges.
+An indispensable element of transformation is building capabilities, though it poses some serious challenges.

-Capability building requires coordination across different departments and functions, but most companies find it difficult to unify their groups and end up performing a cursory attempt at what should be a thorough process.
+Capability building requires coordination across different departments and functions, but most companies find it difficult to unify their groups.
 Business executives hand the job to HR or set aside a few days for training, neither of which yield potent or sustainable results.
-New capabilities also call for behavioral changes, which are not easy to sustain.
-Without a comprehensive and systematic approach, businesses tend to revert to their old behaviors once the transformation stage is over.
+New capabilities also require behavioral changes, which are not easy to sustain.
+Without a systematic approach, businesses tend to revert to their old behaviors once the transformation stage is over.
 For reasons such as these, attempts to bolster capabilities fall short in the long-term.

-In order to successfully build and sustain capabilities that generate value for the company, businesses must diagnose their skill gaps through objective and systematic capability assessments.
-Objective third-party assessments help companies assess their skill gaps relative to industry peers and quantify the potential financial impact of addressing these gaps.
-Once this step is done, companies will have a deep understanding of their capabilities that allows them to more effectively design learning programs and enact sustainable transformation.
+In order to build sustainable capabilities that generate value for the company, businesses must diagnose their skill gaps through objective and systematic capability assessments.
+Objective third-party assessments help companies assess their skill gaps relative to industry peers.
+Such assessments also allow companies to quantify the potential financial impact of addressing these gaps.
+Once this step is done, companies will have a deep understanding of their capabilities that allows them to design effective learning programs and enact sustainable transformation.

-Before hiring more resources in order to meet your growth targets, conduct a capability assessment to find where gaps are that might hinder performance.
+Before hiring more resources to meet your growth targets, conduct a capability assessment to find what are hindering your company’s performance.
 Without removing these performance obstacles, your investments in new payroll or systems will not likely payoff to the extent you expect.